I'm waiting for a lightning fast printer, and it is to print something I need here.

 She's not popular.

-The CNN poll demonstrates that it can be done.
+The CNN poll demonstrates that.

 You don't want to fall for all this conventional wisdom they're throwing at you.